WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 POST operation to the /handlers resource on the TG URI.
 This operation creates a new handler instance on the server and returns its URI to the client.
 The client is expected to store this URI in order to make modifications at a later date (via PUT), or DELETE it.
-The handler can be destroyed at any time by the server.
-The client can discover this by subscribing to handler events, as described below.
+The handler registration is not soft state, there is no need for the client to refresh it.
+The server would typically delete this registration when the customer ends its service with the provider.

 The handler description has a list of media sources and sinks that the endpoint has, and an ID for each which monotonically increases from